 Research

-My dissertation research investigates linguistic ideologies and language attitudes surrounding ʻōlelo Hawaiʻi.
-Particularly, I am interested in unpacking the negative notions and emotional reactions we as Hawaiians or non-Hawaiian allies carry toward our heritage language.
-The main research question I endeavor to bring light to is the role of intergenerational and historical trauma in the movement to revitalize, reclaim, and normalize ʻōlelo Hawaiʻi.
+My dissertation, "Attitudes & Ideologies Surrounding ʻŌlelo Hawaiʻi: A Qualitative Study", investigated the negative notions and emotional reactions we as Hawaiians or non-Hawaiian allies carry toward our heritage language.
+The main research question I interrogate more deeply is the role of intergenerational and historical trauma in the movement to revitalize, reclaim, and normalize ʻōlelo Hawaiʻi.
+My methods involved a mixed approach, combining sociolinguistic interviews and thematic analysis.
+A copy of my dissertation is downloadable below.

 Grants